bg-chun/kep-draft/comment.md

 Topology Manager, CPU Manager and Device Manager (will) does it for cpu and devices(such as nic and gpu), but there is no consideration of Memory(including Hugepages) at all.

 As @sjenning mentioned above, it seems that [numa_balancing](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/virtualization_tuning_and_optimization_guide/sect-virtualization_tuning_optimization_guide-numa-auto_numa_balancing) can cover most general cases(like idle state in scenarios).
-But it cannot **guarantee** local access of memory.
+But it cannot **guarantee** local access of memory for container.
 Without `guaranting local access of memory`, we cannot guarantee performance of DPDK containers.
+**To guarantee local access like other resources(cpu, gpu, nic), Kubelet should  xxx**

 Otherwise, Openstack which is used to run VNF(DPDK) fully guarantee it, through `hw:numa_mem`property.
 See [here](https://docs.openstack.org/nova/rocky/admin/cpu-topologies.html#customizing-instance-numa-placement-policies) and [here](https://docs.openstack.org/nova/rocky/user/flavors.html#extra-specs).
 Moerover Openstack also supports that VM take certain amount of memory from multiple NUMA nodes, see [here](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_openstack_platform/7/html/instances_and_images_guide/ch-manage_instances#section-update-flavor-metadata).
-(It seems that Libvirt driver support it.)
+(It seems that Libvirt driver support it, but i'm not sure, i was just an one of users of Openstack) Example
-Example
 ```
 Example when the instance has 8 vCPUs and 4GB RAM:
     hw:numa_nodes=2
     hw:numa_cpus.0=0,1,2,3,4,5
     hw:numa_cpus.1=6,7
-    hw:numa_mem.0=3  //Mapping N GB of RAM to NUMA node 0
+    hw:numa_mem.0=3  //Mapping 3 GB of RAM to NUMA node 0
-    hw:numa_mem.1=1  //Mapping N GB of RAM to NUMA node 1.
+    hw:numa_mem.1=1  //Mapping 1 GB of RAM to NUMA node 1.
 ```

-when there is no extra memory on a NUMA node.
-To guarantee local access like other resources(cpu, gpu, nic), Kubelet shoude schedule a container to a NUMA node and counting max